Brigham Young University–Idaho: Ricks College

-In 1903, the school was renamed again as Ricks Academy in honor of Thomas Ricks, the president of the LDS Church's Bannock Stake at the time it was founded and the chairman of the school's first Board of Education.
+The LDS Church decided to combine the Fremont, Bingham, and Teton Stakes into one educational district, and the presidency of these stakes became the Board of Education of the LDS church school.
+Consequently, Bannock Stake Academy needed a new name, and, in 1903, the school was renamed as Ricks Academy in honor of Thomas Ricks.
+Ricks was the president of the LDS Church's Bannock Stake at the time it was founded and the chairman of the school's first Board of Education.
 By the early twentieth century, stake academies had largely been discontinued as public schools became more established in the western United States.
 Ricks Academy survived as it had added a year of college work to its curriculum and in 1917 was granted state certification, which allowed graduates to teach in the state of Idaho.
 At that point, it was known as Ricks Normal College with George S. Romney as its first president.
 In 1923, it was renamed Ricks College and functioned as a two-year junior college.
-It would serve as a junior college for most of the remainder of the twentieth century, except for a brief period from 1948 to 1956 when it operated as a four-year institution.
+It served as a junior college for most of the remainder of the twentieth century, except for a brief period from 1948 to 1956 when it operated as a four-year institution.

 In the 1920s and 1930s, the LDS Church began to close, or hand over, its academies to state governments because of better established public education and economic strains on the church.
-Ricks College was offered as a gift from the church to the state of Idaho at the 1931 legislative session, but was rejected.
+In 1931, a bill was introduced to the Idaho Senate to allow the Idaho Board of Education to accept Ricks College as a gift from the church in order to operate a junior college, but the bill did not pass.
 Bills handing over Ricks College to the state of Idaho were presented at three more legislative sessions, (1933, 1935, 1937), but all were rejected.
 After almost a decade of facing closure, the church decided to keep Ricks College open.
-The college emerged with the support of local patrons and accreditation by the Northwest Association of Schools and Colleges in 1936.
+The college emerged with the support of local patrons and accreditation as a junior college by the Northwest Association of Schools and Colleges in 1936.

 The 1950s brought renewed consideration of closing the college and possibly moving it.
 However, church president David O. McKay decided against this course of action after a visit to the campus.
 During the 1976 Teton Dam flood, Ricks College was used as a center for disaster relief operations.
 By the late twentieth century, the college had become the largest private junior college in the country with over 7,500 students.